qdzlug/ironbank-pipeline/contributing.md

 Here we're calling several `Path` methods, and one of those method calls returns another Path object, `absolute()`, which then calls another Path method, `as_posix()`.
 We're also calling `open` on the `Path` object which returns a `TextIOWrapper` as `f`, which then calls the `read()` method.

-You could try to monkeypatch this still, but you'd still need to create some mock class definition for what is returned by `open` and for `absolute` to get the `read` and `as_posix` respectively.
+You could try to monkeypatch this still, but you'd still need to create some mock class definition to using `with` on `open` and for `absolute` to get the `read` and `as_posix` respectively.

+Here's what it looks like if we monkeypatch it.

 ```python
 import example_module